Louisiana Purchase Exposition: Notable attendees

 John McCormack, Irish tenor, was brought to the fair by James A. Reardon, who was in charge of the Irish exhibit.

 The Sundance Kid visited the exposition, accompanied by Etta Place.

-Postage stamps
+Commemoration

-In conjunction with the Exposition the U.S. Post Office issued a series of five commemorative stamps celebrating the 100th anniversary of the Louisiana Purchase.
+In conjunction with the Exposition the US Post Office issued a series of five commemorative stamps celebrating the 100th anniversary of the Louisiana Purchase.
 The 1-cent value portrays Robert Livingston, the ambassador who negotiated the purchase with France; the 2-cent value depicts Thomas Jefferson, who executed the purchase; the 3-cent honors James Monroe, who participated in negotiations with the French; the 5-cent memorializes William McKinley, who was involved with early plans for the Exposition; and the 10-cent presents a map of the Louisiana Purchase.